Small kitchen ideas for maximising your home’s potential

 A U-shape kitchen like the one above really limits the cook interacting with other people, as you’ve almost always got your back to them.
 However, the introduction of a small peninsula offers a place for family and friends to perch and also a great serving space for those ‘help-yourself’ dinners.

-This idea from B&Q is particularly clever as it has a slightly lowered height on the peninsula, still zoning off the kitchen, but stopping the space feeling too enclosed.
+This idea from B&Q is particularly clever as it has a slightly lowered height on the peninsula, still zoning off the kitchen, but ensuring the space doesn’t feel too enclosed.

 Use visual tricks